ReptilianHQ/ponsfamily/README.md

 <img src="https://capsule-render.vercel.app/api?type=rect&color=0:1a2740,100:05070d&height=3&section=header" width="100%" />

-> *Pons is the stoic act of standing between what was and what comes next, remaining unmoved by the uncertainty of the transition.
-Like the stoic man who accepts the storm without surrendering to it, Pons exists in the liminal, connecting two worlds while enduring the forces that seek to pull them apart.
-It is a reminder that strength is not found in controlling the path ahead, but in having the resolve to cross it.*
+> *Pons is the Little John of Robinhood, the trusted companion standing beside Robin as the outlaws gather and the legend unfolds.
+Built as the native launchpad for Robinhood Chain, Pons is here to help build, launch, and grow the next generation of projects on-chain.*